Why Audit Your Maintenance Management Program?

 Under planned (preventative maintenance) work orders find equipment that seems to be take the most time and money.
 You may be able to replace equipment with newer equipment that needs less preventive maintenance.
 Get an idea of how much such equipment is costing you to maintain.
 See if cheaper alternatives are available.
 Besides this check and see if some of the preventive maintenance is overkill.
 See if you are doing more than needed by reviewing manufacturer’s recommendations.

 Your maintenance software should be able to give you reports of parts you have used over the year.
 See if you can identify possible bad batches of parts or suppliers who provide poor quality parts.
 If you identify bad parts you can identify equipment that may need early maintenance because maintenance was done with bad parts from a bad batch.
 You can also drop suppliers that tend to sell poor quality parts.

-Spare part costs are a very significant part of most maintenance budgets!
-Improving parts management can help save a lot of money (and time since you will have less breakdowns because of bad parts).
+Spare part costs are a very big part of most maintenance budgets!
+Better parts management can help save a lot of money.
+In addition time since you will have less breakdowns because of bad parts.

 What You Should Learn From The Audit